 Applying for parental leave

-Your request for parental leave must be submitted to your manager at least two months before the intended starting date of your leave.
 Parental leave as such cannot be refused.
-However, up to four weeks prior to the start of your leave and in consultation with you, your manager could change the distribution of the weekly hours or the requested splitting of the periods.
-In this case, your manager will have to show compelling reasons that are in the interest of the university.
+However, up to four weeks prior to the start of your leave and in consultation with you, your manager may change the distribution of the hours across the week or the requested splitting of the periods.
+In this case, your manager must give compelling reasons that are demonstrably in the interest of the work.